xaviervalarino/portfolio/src/about.md

 I got my start in print.
 Bless the engineer at Adobe who put Javascript and GREP into InDesign---once I realized the potential, it was turtles all the way down.

 I've spent the last ten years diving into Unix-like systems and web technologies.
-I try to take the concepts I learn from these explorations, ideas like---accessibility, affordance, composability, modality, modularity, scalability, simplicity---and apply them to my work.
+I try to take the concepts I learn from these explorations, ideas like---accessibility, affordance, composability, modality, simplicity---and apply them to my work.

 **I want to design systems that improve the human condition.**<br/>
 Because life is too short for crappy software.